 Planet Bluegrass is extremely unique in that it is first and foremost, a music festival venue.
 We’ve photographed several Planet Bluegrass weddings and it’s always a blast.
 The reception pavilion has a built-in stage, so most couples opt to have a live band, which really brings the dance party to life.
 Plus, the North Saint Vrain Creek runs through the property, which provides ample opportunity for cool photos.

 Looking for more of an urban setting?
 Located just south of Broncos Stadium, Mile High Station occupies an old steel and ironworks building, dating back to the late 19th century.
-This Denver wedding venue has a sort of chic, yet somehow rustic feel that provides a cool and unique alternative to the more traditional Colorado mountain venues our state is so well known for.
+It has a sort of chic, yet somehow rustic feel that provides a cool and unique alternative to the more traditional Colorado mountain venues our state is so well known for.
 It’s also walking distance from a perfect view of the Denver skyline.
 Check out Emily and Ben’s Mile High Station wedding to see more photos!

 *Note: A partner venue called Ironworks opened this year next door so you have two really cool venues to choose from!

 The Beaver Creek Lodge is just a stone’s throw from the Centennial Express Lift (literally; I threw a stone to test it out), which takes you to the midway point of Beaver Creek Mountain.
 So not only do you get the cool, riverside Beaver Creek Lodge wedding, you can also jump on the lift and go up the mountain for your couple’s portraits.*